tsgates/arch-wiki-markdown/wiki/Kernels.md

 If you haven't actually patched or customized a kernel before it is not that hard and there are many PKGBUILDs on the forum for individual patchsets.
-However, I would advise you to start from scratch with a bit of research on the benefits of each patchset rather than jumping on the nearest bandwagon!
-This way you'll learn much more about what you are doing rather than just choosing a kernel at startup and wondering what it actually does.
+However, you are advised to start from scratch with a bit of research on the benefits of each patchset, rather than just arbitrarily picking one.
+This way you'll learn much more about what you are doing rather than just choosing a kernel at startup and then be left wondering what it actually does.

 See #Compilation.

+Note:Don't forget to change the boot options in your bootloader, e.g. grub, to use the new kernel.

 > Major patchsets